kohler/hotcrp/devel/apidoc/submissions.md

 # get /papers

-> Retrieve multiple submissions
+> Fetch multiple submissions

-Retrieve submission objects matching a search.
+Fetch submission objects matching a search.

-The search is specified in the `q` parameter; all matching visible papers are returned.
-Other search parameters (`t`, `qt`) are accepted too.
-The response property `papers` is an array of matching submission objects.
+The search is specified in the `q` parameter (and other search parameters, such as `t` and `qt`).
+All matching visible submissions are returned, as an array of submission objects, in the response property `papers`.

 Since searches silently filter out non-viewable submissions, `/papers?q=1010` and `/paper?p=1010` can return different error messages.
 The `/paper` request